jackoalan/llvm-mos/README.md

 ### Zero page usage

+The number of zero-page memory location can be specified using the `--num-zp-ptrs` compiler flag.
+This determines the number of consecutive two-byte pointer locations the compiler will use when generating code.
+At least one such pointer must be available; otherwise, the compiler would be unable to indirectly access memory without self-modifying code.

+The first two zero page locations are `__ZP__0` and `__ZP__1`, the next two (if available) are `__ZP__2` and `__ZP__3`, and so forth.
+The compiler makes no assumptions about the absolute arrangement of these pairs in memory, only that the two bytes in each pair are consecutive.
+The compiler presently has no way to use zero page locations that are neither the high nor the low byte of a pair.

+One 2-byte pointer register is always reserved by the compiler as a soft stack;
+it's low and high bytes are the external symbols `__SPlo` and `__SPhi`, respectively.
+This location is not included in the count given to `--num-zp-ptrs`.

-The compiler currently assumes it has access to 128 2-byte zero page pointer registers, each composed of 2 individually addressable zero page registers.
-The compiler makes no assumptions about the relative layout of these registers, and at the end of code generation, references to the zero page registers are lowered to abstract symbols placed in the zero page by the linker.
+At the end of code generation, references to the zero page registers are lowered to abstract symbols to placed in the zero page by the linker.
 Only registers actually accessed are emitted.

-One 2-byte pointer register is presently reserved by the compiler as a soft stack; it's low and high bytes are the external symbols `__SPlo` and `__SPhi`, respectively.

-Eventually, a compiler flag should allow the user to specify how many zero page locations are available for use by the compiler.
-This will limit the register allocator and potentially increase the amount of stack used by the generated code.
+It's up to the C runtime environment to actually allocate memory behind these symbols; they're considered external to every C module.

 ### Memory usage